silverqx/TinyORM/docs/tinyorm-relationships.md

     #endif // COMMENT_H

-Once the relationship has been defined, we can retrieve a comment's parent post by BaseModel's `getRelationValue<Related, Tag>` method:
+Once the relationship has been defined, we can retrieve a comment's parent post by Model's `getRelationValue<Related, Tag>` method:

     #include "models/comment.hpp"